 4. Check if you can get financial support

 You have finalised your plans.
 So, you know how much money you need to start your business.
 Are you unable to borrow money through a bank or other financiers?
-Then UWV can help you in various ways.
-Not only with a loan, but also with reimbursements for tools and devices related to your disability.
+Then UWV can help you with a loan, and with reimbursements for tools and devices related to your disability.
 These are the options:

 • Preparation credit (voorbereidingskrediet, in Dutch): This allows you to declare costs incurred during your preparation.
 For example, for visiting business events or recruiting customers.